Reeshul/thermostat/README.md

-**Specification:**
+# Challenge setup

+### Specification:

-Thermostat starts at 20 degrees
+- Thermostat starts at 20 degrees

-You can increase the temperature with an up function
+- You can increase the temperature with an up function

-You can decrease the temperature with a down function
+- You can decrease the temperature with a down function

-The minimum temperature is 10 degrees
+- The minimum temperature is 10 degrees

-If power saving mode is on, the maximum temperature is 25 degrees
+- If power saving mode is on, the maximum temperature is 25 degrees

-If power saving mode is off, the maximum temperature is 32 degrees
+- If power saving mode is off, the maximum temperature is 32 degrees

-Power saving mode is on by default but it can also be turned off
+- Power saving mode is on by default but it can also be turned off

-You can reset the temperature to 20 with a reset function
+- You can reset the temperature to 20 with a reset function

-You can ask about the thermostat's current energy usage: < 18 is low-usage, <= 25 is medium-usage, anything else is high-usage.
+- You can ask about the thermostat's current energy usage: < 18 is low-usage, <= 25 is medium-usage, anything else is high-usage.

-(In the challenges where we add an interface, low-usage will be indicated with green, medium-usage indicated with black, high-usage indicated with red.)
+- (In the challenges where we add an interface, low-usage will be indicated with green, medium-usage indicated with black, high-usage indicated with red.)